hews/gal-practice-lesson/README.md

    * Transform each of the below colors into hex values in the format:
    * "#FF33A1", eg.
    *
-   * Given: you can transform a decimal integer into a hexadecimal integer
+   * Note: you can transform a decimal integer into a hexadecimal integer
    * with #toString(16):
    *
    * (255).toString(16); //=> 'ff'